cyberchitta/openai_ex/README.md

 - [Deeplearning.AI Orderbot](https://hexdocs.pm/openai_ex/dlai_orderbot.html) - This notebook is an elixir / Kino translation of the python notebook in [Lesson 8](https://learn.deeplearning.ai/chatgpt-prompt-eng/lesson/8/chatbot), of [Deeplearning.AI](https://www.deeplearning.ai/)'s course [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/).
 - [Completions Chatbot](https://hexdocs.pm/openai_ex/completions.html) - Can be deployed as a Livebook app.
 The deployed app displays 2 forms, one for normal completions and another for streaming completions.
 - [Image Generation UI](https://hexdocs.pm/openai_ex/images.html) - A simple interface for generating images with DALL-E.

-The library also supports the new **Containers API** for managing isolated Code Interpreter environments, and the **Container Files API** for uploading and managing files within containers, enabling secure code execution and file processing workflows.

 These are hosted on [hexdocs](https://hexdocs.pm/openai_ex) and can be used as inspiration / starters for your own projects.